 Introduction to established best practices in computational biology.
 Learn to organize unstructured data into standard formats, transform data for statistical analyses, and visualize the transformed data.
 Learn workflows for reproducible research such as version control, project organization, and code documentation.
 Gain basic experience with Linux command line tools and the Python and R programming languages.
 Classes will involve hands-on learning through coding exercises, collaborative problem solving, and extensive use of online learning resources.

-Offered AUT, 3.0 credits, Weeks 1-10, every year.
-Will be offered in AUT 2026
+Offered AUT, 3.0 credits, weeks 1-10, every year.
+Will be offered in AUT 2026.

 Elective Course 2E: PATH 558 – Integrative Omics

 Explores how to integrate genomic, transcriptomic, and proteomic approaches with state-of-the-art genetic engineering strategies to uncover a systems-level understanding of pathway interactions that regulate disease pathogenesis and complex phenotypes.
-Recommended prep: Undergraduate biology or cellular and molecular biology.

 Offered SPR, 1.5 credits.
-Course not currently being offered.
+Not currently offered.

 Subtrack 3 – Cancer Immunology